BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in tourist areas, always carry some Euros in cash for smaller shops, local markets, or rural bus stops.
-You'll find ATMs readily available in larger towns like Podgorica and Budva, but exchange rates can be better if you withdraw from a bank's ATM rather than an independent one.
+While credit cards are widely accepted in tourist areas, always have some Euros (EUR) on hand for smaller shops, local markets, and rural bus tickets.
+ATMs are plentiful in cities like Podgorica and Kotor, but exchange rates can be better if you withdraw from a bank's ATM rather than an independent one.

 transport